HOUSE CONCURRENT RESOLUTION NO. 96

 (Introduced February 29, 2012)

-Requesting the Division of Highways to name a stretch of highway on West Virginia Route 62 from the New Haven corporate limit, mile point 38.43 to the intersection of County Route 12, mile point 44.57, in Mason County, West Virginia, the “Fields Brothers Memorial Highway”.
+Requesting the Division of Highways to name a stretch of highway on West Virginia Route 62 running between Mason and to the end of New Haven, in Mason County, West Virginia, The “Fields Brothers Memorial Highway”.

 Whereas, Franklin, David, Gerald, Bill, Ray, Glenn and Doc were seven of nine sons of David and Laura Fields of Hartford in Mason County, West Virginia, entered the military and served their country in World War II, Korean War and the Vietnam War; and